alus-it/AirspaceConverter/README.md

 AirspaceConverter
 =================
 Welcome to AirspaceConverter repository!
-This is an open source, multi-platform  tool to convert OpenAir or OpenAIP airspace files to KML/KMZ for Google Earth or to OpenAir.
+This is an open source, multi-platform  tool to convert OpenAir or OpenAIP airspace files to KML/KMZ (for Google Earth) or back to OpenAir.
 This utility is also capable to output in PFM "Polish" format, as file .mp, for software like cGPSmapper.
+While converting to OpenAir this software estimates if the points entered are part of arcs or circumferences in order to make use of arc and circumference definitions of the OpeanAir format and so avoiding to output all points one by one.
-AirspaceConverter is written entirely in C++11 can be ran both on Linux and on Windows.
+AirspaceConverter is written in C++11 can be ran both on Linux and on Windows.
-The Windows version has MFC user interface in order to be easy to use and immediately available.
+The Windows version has MFC user interface in order to be immediately easy to use, while the Linux version works from command line to be usable also from shell scripts.
 For more information's about this project: http://www.alus.it/AirspaceConverter
 Contributors are, as usual, warmly welcome!